swiss-seismological-service/sed-SeisComP-contributions/apps/scvsmag/README.md

 the solution quality is determined can be found here: \subpage lh

 ## VS License
-The SeisComp3 VS modules are free and open source, and are part of the SeisComp3 distribution from Seattle v2013.xxx.
-They are distributed under the 'SED Public License for SeisComP3 Contributions'
+The SeisComP VS modules are free and open source, and are part of the SeisComP distribution from Seattle v2013.xxx.
+They are distributed under the 'SED Public License for SeisComP Contributions'
 (see http://www.seismo.ethz.ch/static/seiscomp_contrib/license.txt ).

 ## References